-This Office has received approval of the Criteria Pollutant QAPP on September 7, 2017 and the QMP on June 18, 2018.
-SOPs are up to date and approved within our network including: SO2, NO2, Ozone, PM 2.5 (FRM), Calibrators, Zero Air Supplies, and Data Handling.
-We are using the EPA suggested SOP for our new PM monitors (T640x & T640) but are customizing them for our specific office.
+This Office has received approval of the Criteria Pollutant QAPP on September 7, 2017 and has submitted a new revision for approval on March 7, 2022.
+We are currently working through the approval process with EPA so it will be in place by Sept 7, 2022.
+Post 30-day comment period update/addition: We received an official approval letter for our QAPP on June 29, 2022.
+The QMP was approved on June 18, 2018.
+SOPs are up to date and approved within our network including: SO2, NO2, Ozone, PM 2.5 (Cont. & FRM), Calibrators, Zero Air Supplies, and Data Handling.